tamu-datathon-org/datasaurus/docs/passport/source/pages/api/[auth_id].md

 5. import { GatekeeperRequestError, User } from '../../components/UserProvider';
 ```

-1. Used to help us with API requests and API responses.
+1. Handles with API requests and API responses.
 2. Imported from our helper function, with self-explanatory function names.
-3. Used to help us with API requests and API responses.
+3. Handles with API requests and API responses.
-4. Used to help authenticate the route of our user.
+4. Authenticates the user route.
-5. Used to handle errors received from [gatekeeper](https://github.com/tamu-datathon-org/gatekeeper)
+5. Handles errors received from [gatekeeper](https://github.com/tamu-datathon-org/gatekeeper)

 ## Functions